-Master Health Plan targets Standardized actions Ensuring the health of workers, developing standardized actions respecting differences inherent in each country.
+Master Health Plan targets

+Standardized actions Ensuring the health of workers, developing standardized actions respecting differences inherent in each country.
 Compliance with regulations Monitoring compliance with the relevant regulations to each area in health.
 Development of activities by external collaborators Coordinating the development of activities by external collaborators and establish monitoring and control measurements.
 Definition of indicators Defining the indicators necessary to assess the implementation and development of the Master Health Plan, as well as all of the involved activities.
 Continuous training Ensuring continuous training of professionals in the activity, information about the latest technological developments and promoting creativity for innovation.

-5.6 Responsible supply chain
+Responsible supply chain

-Financial Manufactured Human Social Total number of suppliers Total purchase volume awarded Assessment of suppliers ESG Number of critical supplies Official-approval suspended suppliers
+What resources are relevant for this undertaking? > Financial> Manufactured> Human> Social How do we measure our performance? > Total number of suppliers > Total purchase volume awarded > Assessment of suppliers ESG > Number of critical supplies Official-approval suspended suppliers